 Assessing Big Transportation Ideas for the Bay Area

 In an innovative region like the Bay Area, there are lots of creative ideas about how to make our transportation system more affordable, sustainable, and effective.
-With more than 100 ideas in the mix - include 12 public submissions from non-profits and individuals across the nine-county region - MTC is exploring how these ideas perform through the Horizon/Plan Bay Area 2050 project-level analysis as it crafts the next-generation long-range plan.
+With more than 100 ideas in the mix — including 12 public submissions from non-profits and individuals across the nine-county region — MTC is exploring how these ideas perform through the Horizon/Plan Bay Area 2050 project-level analysis to craft a long-range plan for the region.

 Co-hosts: TransForm, MTC, SPUR, Seamless Bay Area

-Webinar: The Path to a Transportation Mega Measure
+Webinar: The Path to a Regional Transportation Funding Measure

-This webinar will engage advocates and stakeholders from around the region in real-time to examine the options and trade-offs, discuss priorities, and preview the negotiations ahead with a focus on finding common ground.
+This webinar is an opportunity to learn about the coalition working for a just and equitable transportation funding measure, known as Voices for Public Transportation.
+We will examine the options and trade-offs, discuss our funding framework and approach, and preview the path to getting it on the ballot.
 Standing together, we can win a transportation system that gets everyone in the Bay closer to where they want to be.